volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 parameters.
 The **expression evaluation is stateless**.
 In the following examples the stateless nature of expressions is demonstrated.

-**Binding expression** binds a value to a binding and returns a bound value:
+**Binding expression** binds a value to a binding and returns the bound value:
 ```elixir
 count = 0
 # count => 0
 ```
-The only result of binding expression is the binding of a value to the binding `count`.
+The only result of binding expression is the binding of a value to the `count` binding.
 The value of the whole binding expression is the bound value.
 The program environment remains unchanged.
 The binding expression for the `count` binding can be executed only once for a function application.
 The **binding is immutable**.
 There is no program state mutation nor dependence on program environment.

-**Conditional expression** evaluates one composed expression or another composed expression based on some condition and returns the evaluated expression value:
+**Conditional expression** evaluates one composed expression or another composed expression based on a condition and returns the evaluated expression value:
 ```elixir
 count = 0
 message = if count == 0 do 'No items' else '#{count} items' end
 # message => 'No items'
 ```
-The conditional expression evaluates to a value of an expression based on the `count` value.
-The conditional expression evaluation does not depend on program environment nor modifies program environment.
+Conditional expression evaluates to a value of an expression based on the `count` value.
+Conditional expression evaluation does not depend on program environment nor modifies program environment.

 **Looping expression** in functional languages can be represented as a `map`